DBois/mini-project-1/readme.md

 ## a) formulating specifications

-We have formulated the specifications by answering the all of the following points.
+We have formulated the specifications by answering all of the following points.

 ## b) creating appropriate data model

-From the business requirments we initially created the following ER diagram:
+From the business requirments we created the following ER diagram:
 ![](./img/Mini_projekt_1_ER_Diagram.png)

-# TODO: Indsæt det endelige ER diagram

 ## c) creating and populating the database with sufficient test data

-In this repository there is a few scripts to create and populate the data, as well as create functions and views.
-We have combined the scripts to one long script, which you can just import into your workbench and execute.
-To create and populate the database run the following script which can be [downloaded here](./populate_tables.sql)
+To create and populate the database run the following script which can be [downloaded here.](./populate_tables.sql)
+We have also split the different sql queries into parts to make it more readable.
+These files can be found in this repository.

 ## d) programming the requested functionality in SQL